What is ACService.exe?

-ACService.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if ACService.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+ACService.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if ACService.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 ACService.exe file information

-Description: The file ACService.exe is located in a subfolder of "C:\Program Files\Common Files".
+Description: ACService.exe is not essential for Windows and will often cause problems.
+The file ACService.exe is located in a subfolder of "C:\Program Files\Common Files".

 Known file sizes on Windows 7/XP are 113,152 bytes (57% of all occurrences), 109,056 bytes, 102,712 bytes, 51,712 bytes or 104,960 bytes.